-OpinionEditorial The WTC and downtown success story One World Trade Center stands at 1,776 feet, making it the tallest building in the Western Hemisphere.
+OpinionEditorial The WTC and downtown success story 1 World Trade Center stands at 1,776 feet, making it the tallest building in the Western Hemisphere.
 The 104-story building opened in October 2014 and offers 3 million square feet of rentable space.
 The building's observatory, which opened in 2015, rises 1,250 feet above the ground, offering sweeping views of New York City and beyond.
-Photo Credit: Getty Images / Spencer Platt By THE EDITORIAL BOARD Updated September 11, 2014 6:18 PM Print Share fbShare Tweet gShare Email The post-9/11 reconstruction of lower Manhattan has not been a sight for the squeamish.
+Photo Credit: Spencer Platt / Getty Images By THE EDITORIAL BOARD Updated September 11, 2014 6:18 PM Print Share fbShare Tweet Email The post-9/11 reconstruction of lower Manhattan has not been a sight for the squeamish.
 New Yorkers have lived with a litany of irritations for what seems an eternity.
 At Ground Zero, architects squabbled over the design of 1 World Trade Center.
 The PATH transit hub weighed in roughly $2 billion over budget.
 A fight between the Port Authority and developer Larry Silverstein caused long and exasperating construction delays.
 And in the surrounding neighborhood below Chambers Street, tens of thousands of people spent a decade-plus struggling to live or work gracefully as the makeover spread beyond Ground Zero -- with new hotels, schools and apartment buildings sprouting up everywhere.
 Plenty of New Yorkers thought the chaos would never end.
 Plenty more thought the $30 billion in public and private investment in the area would be a bust.
 The neighborhood is too isolated, they said -- and the district contains far too many bad memories to properly recoup.
 As it turns out, the skeptics were wrong.
 By the end of next year, all major buildings on the World Trade Center site should be completed, except for WTC 3 -- an 80-story tower with office and retail space.
 Throughout the neighborhood, commercial leasing is up 43 percent in the first six months of 2014 compared with the same period last year.
 Sales of residential units are up 14 percent in the same period, according to the Alliance for Downtown New York.
 Here's one reason why: During the worst economic crunch since the 1930s, New Yorkers kept investing in the neighborhood's future.
 Old Financial District office towers were turned into apartments.
 The new housing attracted families.
 And the rebuilt World Trade Center became one of the few places in town with state-of-the-art office space able to meet the future needs of growing companies.
 In 1958 downtown had 400,000 daily workers and 4,000 residents.
 Today it has 310,000 daily workers and 61,000 residents, and both groups are growing.
 Downtown's public and private investors stayed the course -- and now the entire region may reap the benefits.
-By THE EDITORIAL BOARD Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By THE EDITORIAL BOARD Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.